MasterDevOperator/MasterDevOperator.github.io/_posts/2025-04-19-A2-Q4-FASTAI-learninglog.md

 ## Model Evaluation

 ### Confusion Matrix
-The confusion matrix helped identify where the model confused certain classes.
+The confusion matrix helped me identify where the model confused certain classes.
 For example, most misclassifications were between bird/dog or airplane/automobile.

 ### t-SNE Visualization
 I used `TSNE` to reduce the high-dimensional output vectors into 2D for visualization: